HalosGhost/shaman/README.rst

 Status
 ------
-``shaman`` now correctly grabs and parses current conditions, temperature, humidity and dew point.
+``shaman`` now correctly grabs and parses current conditions, temperature, humidity, dew point, visibility and pressure.
+It is also capable of displaying its information with metric units.

 To-Do
 -----